ros-industrial/ros2_i_training/workshop/source/_source/navigation/ROS2-Turtlebot.md

 # TurtleBot in ROS2

 ## 1. Introduction

 - The goal for this tutorial:
     - Simulate TurtleBot in gazebo
-    - Get ideas about how to control physical TurtleBot
+    - Get ideas about how to control physical/simulated TurtleBot
     - Control Turtlebot from keyboard
 - The packages that you need for this tutorial:
   - turtlebot3_gazebo
   - turtlebot3_teleop
   - turtlebot3_bringup(on TurtleBot)

+* Lines beginning with `$` indicates the syntax of these commands.
+Commands are executed in a terminal:
+    * Open a new terminal → use the shortcut ctrl+alt+t.
+Open a new tab inside an existing terminal → use the shortcut ctrl+shift+t.

+* Info: The computer of the real robot will be accessed from your local computer remotely.
+For every further command, a tag will inform which computer has to be used.
+It can be either `[TurtleBot]` or `[Remote PC]`.

 Please try simulation first and use keyboard to control it.

 ## 2. Preparation

-### 2.1 check packages
+### 2.1.
+Check packages
 Before start, check if there are turtlrbot3* packages

 ```